 There's something whimsical and enchanting about these pieces (I love the way the reindeers loop around the vases), and they are bound to be popular as gifts and with collectors.
+We will have the collection in the shop by the end of October.
 Book early to avoid disappointment !

 We still have one of each of the 2012 pieces 'Christmas in the Pots'.
 You can see all our Christmas pieces by clicking here.

 Moorcroft announce Autumn Collection

 Moorcroft have released details of their new autumn collection, All Creatures Great and Small.

 It comprises some 24 pieces based on 15 new designs, 12 of which are limited or numbered editions.
 For full descriptions and photos of each piece, please click here.

 Moorcroft have not yet announced when pots will be made available to retailers, but as ever, if you see a piece that takes your fancy please contact me, as allocations, particularly of the limited editions, will be restricted.

 From Moorcroft’s press release:

 Since 1986, Moorcroft has encouraged the growth and natural, organic progression of ‘design windows’.
 With free rein to construe whatever their hearts desire into art, members of the Moorcroft Design Studio have since delved into a world of inspiration.
 Consequently, pots have featured a wealth of flowers, people, buildings, symbols and of course, animals.